Categories

 Ribbon cutting ceremony for the new Juneau Media Center at Mendenhall Mall.

-Last night, The Juneau Chamber of Commerce hosted a ribbon-cutting ceremony at the new address of a local tradition, the Juneau Media Center (formerly known as the Radio Center on Channel Drive).
-Now, six new studio spaces, including a dedicated newsroom, a recording studio and an open-air office space are housed in the annex section of the Mendenhall Mall.
+Thursday night, the Juneau Chamber of Commerce hosted a ribbon-cutting ceremony at the new address of a local tradition, the Juneau Media Center (formerly known as the Radio Center on Channel Drive).
+Now, six new studio spaces, including a dedicated newsroom, a recording studio, and an open-air office space, are housed in the annex section of the Mendenhall Mall.

 Chamber Executive Director Becca Parks, Cliff Dumas, Lisa Dumas, and Chamber President Corey Baxter.